Kong/docs.konghq.com/app/_hub/kong-inc/zipkin/_index.md

       description: |
         The tags specified on this property will be added to the generated request traces.
 For example:
         `[ { "name": "color", "value": "red" } ]`.

+    - name: http_span_name
+      minimum_version: "3.0.x"
+      required: true
+      default: method
+      value_in_examples: null
+      datatype: string
+      description: |
+        Specify whether to include the HTTP path in the span name.

+        Options:
+        * `method`: Do not include the HTTP path.
+This is the default.
+        * `method_path`: Include the HTTP path.

+    - name: connect_timeout
+      minimum_version: "3.0.x"
+      required: false
+      default: 2000
+      value_in_examples: null
+      datatype: number
+      description: The timeout, in milliseconds, for establishing a connection to the Zipkin server.
+    - name: send_timeout
+      minimum_version: "3.0.x"
+      required: false
+      default: 5000
+      value_in_examples: null
+      datatype: number
+      description: The timeout, in milliseconds, between two successive write operations when sending a request to the Zipkin server.
+    - name: read_timeout
+      minimum_version: "3.0.x"
+      required: false
+      default: 5000
+      value_in_examples: null
+      datatype: number
+      description: The timeout, in milliseconds, between two successive read operations when receiving a response from the Zipkin server.

 ---
 ## How it Works

 When enabled, [this plugin](https://github.com/Kong/kong-plugin-zipkin) traces requests in a way compatible with [zipkin](https://zipkin.io/).

-The code is structured around an [opentracing](http://opentracing.io/) core using the [opentracing-lua library](https://github.com/Kong/opentracing-lua) to collect timing data of a request in each of Kong's phases.
+The code is structured around an [OpenTracing](http://opentracing.io/) core using the [opentracing-lua library](https://github.com/Kong/opentracing-lua) to collect timing data of a request in each of Kong's phases.
-The plugin uses opentracing-lua compatible extractor, injector, and reporters to implement Zipkin's protocols.
+The plugin uses `opentracing-lua` compatible extractor, injector, and reporters to implement Zipkin's protocols.

 ### Reporter

-An opentracing "reporter" is how tracing data is reported to another system.
+An OpenTracing "reporter" is how tracing data is reported to another system.
 This plugin records tracing data for a given request, and sends it as a batch to a Zipkin server using [the Zipkin v2 API](https://zipkin.io/zipkin-api/#/default/post_spans).
 Note that zipkin version 1.31 or higher is required.

 The `http_endpoint` configuration variable must contain the full uri including scheme, host, port and path sections (i.e. your uri likely ends in `/api/v2/spans`).

+{% if_plugin_version gte:2.4.x %}
 ### Spans

 The plugin does *request sampling*.
 For each request which triggers the plugin, a random number between 0 and 1 is chosen.